RoySadaka/lpd/README.md

 # lpd
-A Fast, Extensible Trainer and Extensions for Pytorch
+A Fast, Flexible Trainer and Extensions for Pytorch

 ``lpd`` derives from the Hebrew word *lapid* (לפיד) which means "torch".